PharmEasy Blog

 8 Ways to Avoid Dengue Fever

-1. Reduce Mosquito Habitat
+1. Reduce Mosquito Breeding Sites

 stagnant water

-2. Stay in well-screened houses
+2. Stay in Well-Screened Houses

-The mosquitoes responsible for spreading dengue are most active around dawn and dusk.
+The mosquitoes responsible for transmitting dengue are most active around dawn and dusk.
 To keep them out, fit your doors and windows with fine mesh screens.
 Make sure the screens have no holes and keep them closed during peak mosquito hours4

 3. Use Mosquito Repellents